To be considered for admission to Columbia University's School of Engineering an applicant must meet the following requirements:

 ECON 101 or ECON 250 (not ECON 100)

 Major-specific: In addition to the Foundational Pre-Engineering Courses, students must take courses specific to their engineering major.
 Approximate numbers of courses required are listed below.

 Computer Science (3 courses)

 Industrial Engineering / Operations Research (5 to 6 courses)

 Material Science and Engineering (2 courses)

 Mechanical Engineering (4 courses)

-Consult the appropriate list of required major specific courses for details:
+Consult the appropriate link below for the lists of required courses for each major:

-More information about the Combined Plan Program experience at Columbia
+There is additional information available about the Combined Plan Program.